College of Education and Human Services

 In addition, an internal certificate in technology is also available.
 For those students interested in becoming certified teachers of psychology, the school psychology teacher certification program is available.

-Admission to the School of Education places great responsibility upon students.
+Admission to the College of Education and Human Services places great responsibility upon students.
 In enrolling, students enter into a relationship with instructors and fellow students in which there are shared responsibilities.
 Students are expected to display a commitment to study and to initiate intellectual pursuits.
 Further, students are expected to recognize that learning involves bringing interests, enthusiasm, curiosity, and reflection to their work.
 The experiences that unfold during class meetings should be considered opportunities for personal growth and learning.
 These opportunities are by no means limited to the classroom but include work in the field and on campus as well.

 For more information about admissions please contact, Undergraduate Admissions.